terraframe/common-geo-registry-specification/1.0/geospatial-widget-interface/README.md

 ## What is a Geospatial Widget?

-The Geospatial widget is an Android SDK designed to connect to the georegistry and other common geographical data sources like OSM and OGC servers.
+The Geospatial widget is an Android SDK designed to connect to the Mapbox tile server.
 It also supports visualisation of geosptial data and inspection.
 It is designed to integrate into common mobile data collection tools used in global health.
 It is expected to support the three elimination use cases including:
 - Case Detection, Notification and Investigation
 - Focus Investigation
 - Routine and Reactive Intervention